bradAnderson58/bear/readme.txt

 A and S to punch in putin punchout.

 Credits:
-Credit to all the artists we stole shit from.
+Credit to all the artists we stole stuff from.